-Fed policymakers pledged to act as appropriate, minutes show
+Fed mulls firmer rate guidance, adding dates or goals, minutes show

 To ease financial market strains the Fed has bought trillions of Treasuries and rolled out a number of programs expected to backstop credit markets as well as local governments hurt by the drop in sales tax and other revenue during the pandemic.

-With reporting by Jonnelle Marte; writing by Ann Saphir; Editing by Chizu Nomiyama
+With reporting by Jonnelle Marte; Writing by Ann Saphir; Editing by Chizu Nomiyama and Andrea Ricci